IlkayAtes11/Credit_Risk_Classification/README.md

 * A dataset of historical lending activity from a peer-to-peer lending services company was used.
 * Dependant variable (y value) in this analysis was the "loan status" indicating if a loan is healthy or at risk.
 * Independent Variables (x values) were loan size, interest rate, borrower income, debt to income ratio, number of accounts and derogatory marks.
 * In this analysis, we first split our data to traning and test sets.
 Then, define our dependent and independent variables.
-Next, we crete logistic regression model and fit our original data to this model.
+Next, we create logistic regression model and fit our original data to this model.
 Trained model is used to make predictions.
 Lastly, we evaluate the model`s performance.
 * Two diffeent Logistic Regression models were created by using the original data set and randomy over resampled data set (to get rid of the imbalances).
-In the end their results -which was gathered with scikit-learn library- were compared.
+In the end, their results -which was gathered with scikit-learn library- were compared.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Logistic Regression Model with Original Data